Car Shop—Truth in Repairs

 Finding a Mechanic

 Contact friends, relatives, or co-workers to obtain recommendations for quality repair shops.
 Some websites also offer helpful evaluations of car repair shops.
 Make sure, however, that the site is an unbiased source before relying on its recommendations.
 Talk with several repair shops to get an idea of the shops’ pricing policies, turnaround time, and customer service before committing to one particular shop.
 Some shops may specialize in repairing certain makes or models.
 Others may specialize in body work or specific vehicle parts.
-Make sure that the repair shop you choose is prepared to accommodate your repair needs.
+Make sure that the repair shop you choose can accommodate your repair needs.

 Getting the Best Price